How to Negotiate Salary for Your Next Career Move

 What is the concept of salary negotiation?

-Why is it necessary to bargain on salary?
+Why is it important to discuss salary?

-When should I begin to negotiate the salary?
+When should I start negotiating my salary?

-What happens if I am completely satisfied with the deal I received without negotiation?
+What happens if I am satisfied with the offered package without any negotiation?